dotherightthing/traktor-live-v1/README.md

 ##### ClyphX Pro configuration files

-Configuration files for Stray's ClyphX Pro, which map MIDI controls to Ableton Live's interface and provides LED feedback.
+These map MIDI controls to Ableton Live's interface and provide LED feedback.

 I [symlink](https://gist.github.com/dotherightthing/3cbf17fe882dc8131eb8e9b9a501e9b9) the target files to the source files, but you can simply copy them over the top.